Free Business Quote Templates

 What is a business quote?

-A business quote is a written offer that tells a customer what products, services, or work you will provide and what you plan to charge.
-It can also include quantities, project details, terms, a timeline, and how long the offer is valid.
+A business quote is a written offer that tells a customer what you will provide and what you plan to charge.
+It may cover products, services, or project work.
+You can also state the quantity and timing.
+Add the terms and a valid-until date when they matter.

 -